BrentWheeldon/migration_investigation/README.md

 Where `staging` is the name of the tag, and `abc123` is the SHA you're about to deploy.
 You can also pass nil for the SHA you're about to deploy and it will assume you're deloying `HEAD`.

+If you'd also like to check additional files or directories, say seed data, you can pass in a third
+parameter:

+  $ MigrationInvestigation.pending_migrations? "staging", "abc123", additional_paths: ["db/seed.rb", "app/foo.txt"]

 ## Contributing

 1. Fork it